SumonPaul18/kubernetes/README.md

 ## Introduction
 Kubernetes, also known as K8s, is an open-source system for automating the deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.

-## Roadmap
-Our roadmap outlines the key milestones and features planned for this repository:
-1. **Q4 2024**: Initial release with basic installation and usage documentation.
-2. **Q1 2025**: Add advanced configuration and troubleshooting guides.
-3. **Q2 2025**: Include best practices and security guidelines.
-4. **Q3 2025**: Expand with tutorials and real-world use cases.

 ## Definitions
 - **Pod**: The smallest and simplest Kubernetes object.
 A Pod represents a set of running containers on your cluster.
 - **Node**: A worker machine in Kubernetes, which can be a VM or a physical machine.